 - Do not place cooked food or fresh produce on a plate or other surface that previously held raw chicken.
 Refrigerate leftover chicken within two hours.

-- Use a meat thermometer to make sure your chicken is cooked to a safe internal temperature of 165° F.
+- Use a meat thermometer to ensure your chicken is cooked to a safe internal temperature of 165° F.

 If You Have Been Sickened

-If you or a loved one has been sickened by chicken or chicken products due to someone else’s negligence, you may be able to file a food poisoning lawsuit seeking compensation for your damages and losses such as medical expenses, lost income, hospitalization and pain and suffering.
+Suppose you or a loved one has been sickened by chicken or chicken products due to someone else’s negligence.
+In that case, you may be able to file a food poisoning lawsuit seeking compensation for your damages and losses such as medical expenses, lost income, hospitalization and pain and suffering.
 An experienced food poisoning lawyer will be able to hold the at-fault parties accountable and help you secure much-needed compensation for your significant losses.